 Many photos are captured at the summit and a brief video is taken to provide a sense of the overall surroundings and how they fit together.

 The descent from the Read's Ridge summit to the east end of Read's Ridge is swift and easy.
 Cloud is forming up.

 The hike down the ridge is cautious and time consuming to reduce the risk for injury.

 The views on the hike down are no less amazing than on the ascent.
-Descent progress is swift after we reach good trail through forest at the trail junction cairn.
+Descent progress is swift after Seija and I reach good trail through forest at the trail junction cairn.
 Seija chooses to drive south on the Smith-Dorrien Trail for new views followed by the scenic drive north on Kananaskis Trail.
 Prophetically, this is an excellent choice because, unknown to us, the north Smith-Dorrien Trail has been closed by a significant rock slide from the East End of Mount Rundle which has closed Canmore Hill.